HOME—US Scouting—BSA History

 Boy Scouts of America (BSA)

 William Boyce.
 The Boy Scouts of America (BSA) was founded by Chicago publisher William Boyce on 8 February 1910.
-At that time in the US, there were several other loosely structured outdoor-oriented youth organizations, some using the name "Boy Scout" and some using other names, and there were already a number of troops in existence using some variation of the British Scout program.
+At that time in the US, there were several other loosely structured outdoor-oriented youth organizations, some using the name "Boy Scout" and some using other names, and there were already troops in existence using some variation of the British Scout program.
 Boyce's key contribution was to organize the BSA as a business.
 He incorporated the organization (in Washington, DC, rather than Chicago), recruited key youth professionals (in particular from the YMCA) to design and operate the program, and he provided key funding for the infant organization.

-YMCA— To a great extent, the YMCA operated the BSA during its first year, particularly YMCA executive Edgar Robinson, who first suggested to Boyce that the YMCA was well positioned to provide structure and leadership to the fledgling Boy Scouts of America.
+YMCA.
+To a great extent, the YMCA operated the BSA during its first year, particularly YMCA executive Edgar Robinson, who first suggested to Boyce that the YMCA was well positioned to provide structure and leadership to the fledgling Boy Scouts of America.
 Robinson set up the first BSA office next to his in Manhattan (New York City), and recruited YMCA official John Alexander to be the BSA's first 'managing secretary'.

 Early Actions.
 The new BSA quickly established a national office, developed a temporary handbook, sought out Baden-Powell's endorsement (which they got), and continued the effort begun by Boyce to get a Congressional Charter from the US Congress (which they got in 1916).
 They also began an active campaign to absorb all other Scout-type youth organizations into the BSA, often simply by inviting rival leaders to be members of the new BSA National Council.
 The final merger was the Rhode Island Boy Scouts (started in 1910, merged with BSA in 1917).
 The only holdout was the militaristic 'American Boy Scout' (called 'US Boy Scout' after 1913), founded in May, 1910 (just three months after the BSA) and sponsored by publisher William Randolph Hearst.
 Confusion with the names of the two organizations harmed both fund-raising and the reputation of the BSA; resorting to the federal courts, and aided by their Congressional Charter and testimony from Baden-Powell, the BSA obtained a favorable ruling against the "US Boy Scout" in 1919.